Linda joined forces with Fashion designers to fund raise for

 · shaped like crescents of sickles.

-These changes can cause numerous medical problems.
+These changes can cause numerous

 Curved, sticky blood cells can clog the spleen and prevent it from doing its job— helping the body kill germs.